-- 6.1.16 Buffer zone at Streams A, B1, B2 and C had been fully established.
-The whole buffer zone aims to protect the streams and avoid any works/equipment intrusion into the buffer zone. - 6.1.17 Stream A was found to be filled up by rubbles to the level of the weirs at its downstream end since mid-June 2006.
-The second incident was occurred on 21st November 2006.
-Remedial works were implemented to clear the rubbles and restore the channel manually.
-Unfortunately, the third incident was occurred on 3rd July 2007 after heavy rains.
-The Contractor completely cleared the rubbles and the reinstatement work was proposed during last reporting month. - 6.1.18 No illegal berthing was observed during the site audit.
+- 6.1.11 Buffer zone at Streams A, B1, B2 and C had been fully established.
+The whole buffer zone aims to protect the streams and avoid any works/equipment intrusion into the buffer zone. - 6.1.12 The hydroseeding areas at the downstream of Stream A were found not in good condition.
+The Contractor was required to reinstate the buffer zone back to baseline condition. - 6.1.13 No illegal berthing was observed during the site audit.
 Floating pontoon was berthed at EP location at the temporary barging point.
-The barges were mainly delivering sand, aggregates and turf during the reporting month.

-Streams B & C Buffer Zone

-6.1.19 Regarding to the vegetation clearance of Streams B & C buffer zone due to the permanent drainage construction work, the area was planting with shrubs.
+The barges were mainly delivering sand, aggregates and turf during the reporting month. - 6.1.14 Regarding to the vegetation clearance of Streams B & C buffer zone due to the permanent drainage construction work, the area was planting with shrubs.
 The Contractor was reminded to keep the reinstated area in good and healthy condition for the newly plants.